John MacMillan (British Army officer): Early life and education

-MacMillan was born in London to General Sir Gordon MacMillan and Marion Blakiston-Houston.
-He attended Eton College and Trinity College, Cambridge.
+MacMillan was born in London on 8 February 1932, the son of Captain (later General Sir) Gordon MacMillan and Marion Blakiston-Houston.
+He was educated at Eton College and Trinity College, Cambridge.

 Rowing

 While at Trinity College, MacMillan was a member of the Cambridge University Boat Club.
 He competed in the men's double sculls event at the 1952 Summer Olympics, with Peter Brandt as his rowing partner.
 They were eliminated in the first repechage.

 MacMillan competed in The Boat Race 1953, a side-by-side rowing race in eights between crews from the universities of Oxford and Cambridge along the River Thames.
 Cambridge won by eight lengths.

 Military career

 MacMillan was commissioned into the Argyll and Sutherland Highlanders in 1953.

-He was appointed Commanding Officer of 1st Battalion the Gordon Highlanders in 1971 and Commander of 39th Infantry Brigade, a unit permanently stationed in Northern Ireland, in 1977.
+He was appointed commanding officer of 1st Battalion the Gordon Highlanders in 1971, and commander of the 39th Infantry Brigade, a unit permanently stationed in Northern Ireland, in 1977.
 He was given the colonelcy of the Gordon Highlanders from 1978 to 1986.

-He became General Officer Commanding Eastern District in 1982, Assistant Chief of the General Staff in 1984 and General Officer Commanding Scotland and Governor of Edinburgh Castle in 1988.
+MacMillan became General Officer Commanding Eastern District in 1982, Assistant Chief of the General Staff in 1984 and General Officer Commanding Scotland and Governor of Edinburgh Castle in 1988.
 He retired in 1991.

-In 1995, he became Chairman of the Erskine Hospital in Renfrewshire.
+In 1995, MacMillan became Chairman of the Erskine Hospital in Renfrewshire.